How to Move Photos from Google Photos to Google Drive Free of Cost

 Tip To Manage Photos On Google Drive

 As can be seen, this is a tedious task to move and transfer your photos from Google Photos to Google Drive.
 So, here’s a tip.
-Start organising your photos in albums in Google Photos, so that when you download your photos from Google Takeout, you know which data to upload to Google Drive for backup.
+Start organizing your photos in albums in Google Photos, so that when you download your photos from Google Takeout, you know which data to upload to Google Drive for backup.
 That way, you will backup incrementally, instead of having to upload gigabytes of data periodically.

 Your Android phone creates a backup if you have enabled it to, automatically, for all your apps and data that you have on the phone, and stores that backup on Google Drive.
 Only, when Google decided to de-link Google Photos and Google Drive to create more separation between these two offerings, it created a problem for those who were accustomed to having their photos synced automatically between Google Photos and Google Drive since your photos were suddenly not backed up on Google Drive along with all of your other data in one place, but they were backed up intangibly on Google Photos platform.
 Google Drive was a nifty way to have a ready backup of one’s photos and memories in Google Drive and with automatic backups, it was a worry-free affair.
 Today, there are workarounds that you can use to the same effect.
 Once you have gone through the hoops to get your photos on Google Drive, they can be accessed from the Google Drive app on the phone as well as using a web browser on a computer.